Kamil-IT/do-everyday/README.md

 ## Spotify searcher

-Spotify searcher is used for search artist, ablums and tracks which are available on spotify
+Spotify searcher is used for search artist, albums and tracks which are available on spotify